 Dairy Cows’ Diet and Its Environmental Connection

 And that’s not uncommon.
-Dairy cows need to eat up to 100 lbs. of food each day depending on their size, but they receive a nutritious, sustainable diet in part because of the byproducts they consume.
+Dairy cattle need to eat up to 100 lbs. of food each day depending on their size, but they receive a nutritious, sustainable diet in part because of the byproducts they consume.
 With their four-chambered stomachs, cows can break down products humans cannot and use the energy and nutrients in these products that would otherwise go to waste.

 In addition to the almond hulls, cows eat byproducts like citrus pulps, cottonseed, soybeans, canola, and more.
 Cows keep the waste of other industries down, using the energy from these meals to produce milk for a variety of dairy products.